-Overall the value of exported industrial robots in 2019 rose by an average 32% for all exporting countries since 2015 when total shipments of industrial robots were valued at $4.2 billion.
-Year over year, exports of industrial robots declined by -9.6% from 2018 to 2019.
+Overall the value of exported industrial robots in 2020 rose by an average 15.6% for all exporting countries since 2016 when total shipments of industrial robots were valued at $4.61 billion.

-From a continental perspective, suppliers in Europe sold the highest value in exported industrial robots at $2.8 billion or 50.1% of the global total.
-Close behind in second place was Asia at 43.8%, trailed by exporters of industrial robots in North America at 5.9%.
-Smaller percentages came from Oceania (0.1%) led by Australia and New Zealand, Latin America (also 0.1%) excluding Mexico but including the Caribbean, then Africa (0.04%).
+From a continental perspective, suppliers in Asia sold the highest value in exported industrial robots at $2.6 billion or 48.4% of the global total.
+In second place was Europe at 44.9%, trailed by exporters of industrial robots in North America at 6.5%.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 847950.
 That sub-code is specific to industrial robots used for multiple purposes.